nsursock/algot-movie-front/README.md

 - Pagination: The website is slow because there's no pagination and it results in an excessive DOM size (~8000 elements).
 Adding pagination is easy and if I had the time, I would have done it.
+- Import: You can't import the same file twice without refreshing the page.
+You can import another file but the use of the onchange event prevents importing the same file twice without reloading.

 # Available Scripts